vituocgia/punbbauth/README.markdown

 ###BIND TO ACCESS LINK###

-NOTE: This will likely not see very much use, as it requres access to a plain text password.
+NOTE: This will likely not see very much use, as it requires access to a plain text password.
 See notes below

 ####ex.
 1####

     $('.punbb').punbbauth({
         punbb_username : 'username',
         punbb_password : 'password'             //assumes link class structure: <a ... class="punbb access">...</a>
     });